NEC Nijmegen: International matches

 Goffertstadion has hosted various senior men's international matches.

 Kit and colours

 Club colours

 Upon the merger of NVV and Eendracht, the club played in black shirts with a green and red band across the chest.
 However the club's traditional shirt is known as the Balkenshirt, consisting of a red shirt with a green chestband with black trim.
 During the 2000s, other variations of the club's colours were worn, such as a quartered design in 2004–05 and various half-and-half designs.
-In 2016 NEC's board allowed a fan vote on whether to restore the classic chest band, which passed with a slim majority.
+In 2016 NEC's board allowed a controversial fan vote on whether to restore the classic chest band, which passed with a slim majority.